adeperio/base/README.md

 ## Goals

-Base aims to scaffold out user access functionality and API security, using industry standard Oauth2, on top of a modern web development stack, out of the box.
+Base aims to scaffold out a modern web application stack, with industry standard OAuth2 user access functionality and API security, right out of the box.
 So you can spend more time on what matters most - building, designing and hacking out your products and ideas.

 ## Features